-I agree with TOL Puzzles Editor, David Parfitt’s thesis today that the MR James proposition of being the boiled egg Provost was ‘such stuff as dreams are made on’, and that indeed the former Eton Headmaster (as he then was), Claude Aurelius Elliott, neatly fits the bill.
+I agree with TOL Puzzles Editor, David Parfitt’s thesis today that the M.R.
+James choice for the boiled egg Provost was ‘such stuff as dreams are made on’, and that indeed the former Eton Headmaster (as he then was), Claude Aurelius Elliott, neatly fits the bill.

 I began my researches immediately by digging up introductions by Adrian Bell and my father, Edmund Akenhead, where the latter was commissioned by The Times and Penguin to produce The Penguin Book of The Times 50th Anniversary Crosswords.